 How do you take the classic Oreo Dunk Challenge to new heights, drawing new attention to this iconic American brand?

-Take it to new heights figuratively and literally, and create a PR headline that is impossible to ignore.
-Using cinematic drone photography and drone technology with a new level of innovation and impact, we brought the Oreo Drone Dunk to life, dropping Oreos from the Statue of Liberty with NYC as the backdrop.
+Take it to new heights figuratively and literally, and execute a stunt that’s impossible to ignore.
+Using cinematic drone photography and technology with a new level of innovation and impact, we brought the Oreo Drone Dunk challenge to life, dropping Oreos from the height of the Statue of Liberty with NYC as the backdrop.

 When PR powerhouse Weber Shandwick concepted the “Oreo Drone Dunk”, they knew they needed a partner that could fulfill the ambition of their idea.
 So when they called House of Narrative_, our production arm, we embraced the challenge to bring this stunt and film to life.
 While the challenges were immense, we tackled the project with enthusiasm to make the impossible happen.
 The crux of the idea – drones were the star of the film, but were also filming the action, was uncharted territory.
 The drones needed to look like Oreos with custom fabrications, while still being able to fly.
 We also created a servo device that could carry and release the actual Oreos.
 The prototyping and iteration to achieve the branding, flight ability, the height of the statue of liberty and accuracy took weeks of testing.